deepjaisia/SandboxHttpsExtensions/README.md

   * method : It is used to specify which method do you want to use when fetching contents from server using this API Call.
 It can be 'GET' or 'PUT'.
 'GET' is working for now but functionality for 'PUT' still needs to be tested out.

   * webpage_within_server : This is used to give the name of the webpage that the user wants to get the information of.
 It     can be left blank or you can input '/', if there is no specific webpage that the user is hunting for within the server.

+  * name_of_cert : This field needs to be filled by the user and the he/she needs to specify the name of self-signed certificate they have used for their local server.
+Prequisite to this field requires the user to copy and save the self-signed certificate to the same folder from where they are running the "Repy" code.

   * trust_on_server : It is a boolean value (True/False).
 If the user wants to trust the server and has the certificate for   the particular server he/she is connecting then he/she can put 'True' in this field (Eg. Connecting to localhost or some     known local servers).
 But if the server is unknown it is better to fill the field with 'False' (Eg. Connecting to servers   on the internet like 'Google', 'Yahoo', 'YouTube').